-There’s a wonderful freedom to being allowed to select your own name without having to jump through all the legal hoops.
+There’s a wonderful freedom to be allowed to select your own name without having to jump through all the legal hoops.
 Some writers use multiple names for various projects they write (usually across various genres).
-It’s a bit like given birth to multiple children.
+It’s a bit like giving birth to multiple children.

 I’d like to just tweak my name.

 Sometimes an author can change their name just a little.
-For instance Joanne Rowling is better known as J.K.
+For instance, Joanne Rowling is better known as J.K.
 Rowling.
-Yes, it really is still her name, but it’s distinct enough to set her author world apart.
+Yes, it is still her name, but it’s distinct enough to set her author world apart.
 There are countless examples of this style if you begin to look.
-The advantage here is that you don’t need to really change your name.
+The advantage here is that you don’t need to dramatically change your name.
 You just tweak it a bit.

 I don’t want to be judged by my name.

 There was a time when the general public didn’t accept a female author.
 I’m happy to say that about 50% of authors today are women who write under a female name.
 However, going back in time, if a woman author wanted to be published, she often needed a male name.
 Publishers often refused to publish a woman’s book.

 Mary Ann Evans wrote Middlemarch in the late nineteenth century under the name George Eliot.
 Today there is actually a movement to give her proper credit for her work.
 Sadly, she couldn’t receive that credit in her era, as I believe she longed to write under her own name.
 Despite the cover of the male pseudonym, her identity was discovered by some, including Charles Dickens, who was a fan of her work.